ruby/www.ruby-lang.org/en/news/_posts/2014-12-18-ruby-2-2-0-rc1-released.md

 We are pleased to announce the release of Ruby 2.2.0-rc1.
 From this RC1, we don't change nothing but bug fixes.
-The final release of Ruby 2.2.0 is scheduled on 2014-12-25.
+The final release of Ruby 2.2.0 is scheduled on December 25, 2014.

-Ruby 2.2 has many new features and improvements are included for the increasingly diverse and expanding demands for Ruby.
+Ruby 2.2 includes many new features and improvements for the increasingly diverse and expanding demands for Ruby.

-For example, Symbol GC makes Symbols garbage collectable.
+For example, Ruby's Garbage Collector is now able to collect Symbol type objects.
-This reduces memory usage of Symbols; because GC couldn't collect Symbols before Ruby 2.2.
+This reduces memory usage of Symbols; because GC was previously unable to collect them before 2.2.
 Since Rails 5.0 will require Symbol GC, it will support only Ruby 2.2 or later.
 (See [Rails' blog post](http://weblog.rubyonrails.org/2014/8/20/Rails-4-2-beta1/) for details.)

-Also, new Incremental GC decreases pause time of garbage collection, which is also helpful for running Rails applications.
+Also, a reduced pause time thanks to the new Incremental Garbage Collector will be helpful for running Rails applications.
+Recent developments mentioned on the [Rails' blog post](weblog.rubyonrails.org) suggest that Rails 5.0 will take advantage of Incremental GC as well as Symbol GC.

-Another feature related to memory management is adding an option for configure.in to use jemalloc [Feature #9113](https://bugs.ruby-lang.org/issues/9113).
+Another feature related to memory management is an additional option for `configure.in` to use jemalloc [Feature #9113](https://bugs.ruby-lang.org/issues/9113).
-This is an experimental feature, and is disabled by default.
-We need to gather use cases and performance data.
-When we get convinced of the benefits, the feature will be enabled by default.
+This feature is still experimental and currently disabled by default until we gather performance data and more use cases.
+When we are convinced of the benefits, this feature will be enabled by default.

-One more topic is [using vfork(2) in system() and spawn() (Japanese)](http://www.a-k-r.org/d/2014-09.html#a2014_09_06).
+Experimental support for using vfork(2) with system() and spawn() have also been added.
+You can read more detail on [tanaka-san's blog in japanese.](http://www.a-k-r.org/d/2014-09.html#a2014_09_06).
-It is expected that it brings a huge speed-up when a large process executes external commands many times.
+This could potentially bring huge speed-up when a large process executes external commands many times.
-But vfork(2) is a risky system call.
-We want to know how much benefit it brings through gathering use cases and performance data.
+However vfork(2) is still not well understood and a potentially harmful system call.
+We would like to experiment to find out how much benefit can be gained by gathering performance data and use cases.

-Try and enjoy programming with Ruby 2.2.0-preview2, and report us your knowledge!
+Try and enjoy programming with Ruby 2.2.0-preview2, and report us your findings!

 ## Notable Changes since 2.1